thir13en/web-security-concerns/README.md

 * Requires set up and configuration
 * Requires to be hosted in a VM
 * Most flexible option for Single Sign On (SSO) federation scenarios

+# JavaScript Clients

+#### Angular JWT
+Only manages jwt tokens and is up to you to manage connection with Identity Provider

+#### ADAL
+Specific for Azure, not compliant with OpenID

+#### MSAL
+Specific for Azure, compliant with OpenID Connect Standard

+#### oidc-client
+Fully protocol compliant implementation of the client OpenID flows that is not attached to any specific Identity Provider (recommended)